alecarreche/Baby_Names/README.md

 `julia plot.jl [DATABASE_FILE] [NAME] [SEX]`

 This script opens the SQLite database in `DATABASE_FILE` and makes a query for year and number of babies born with the given `NAME` and `SEX`.
 Both of these parametsrs are case insensitive, but `SEX` must take the values of `m` or `f`.
-After quierying the database, a resultant plot is displayed showing the name populatirty over time, with plot colored determed by sex.
+After quierying the database, a resultant plot is displayed showing the name popularity over time, with plot color determined by sex.